cu-mkp/m-k-manuscript-data/lib/update-schema-in-oxygen.md

 > - Leave all other settings/options as is

 ## Generate a "reading" version (markdown)
-1. "Save as" the document
+1. "Save as" the `.rnc` document
-2. The popup window will automatically save as `.rng`, so need to change this
+2. The popup window will automatically save as `.rnc`, so need to change this
 3. Manually change the file extension to `.md`